-Tech Prep Delaware Activity 17.1 Read pages 49 - 55.
-Research your specific school to answer the following questions: 1.
+Should I Join a Delaware CTE Student Organization?
+Tech Prep Delaware ead pages 51 - 58 in the Career Compass .
+Research your specific school to answer the following uestions: 1.
 Who should you contact in your school to find out which career and technical education programs are available?
 2. Which career and technical student organizations are available at your high school?
-Which one interests you the most?
+Which one interests yo the most?
 Why?
 What would you gain by joining it?
 3. What is Tech Prep Delaware?
 List two ways to find out more about Tech Prep.
 4. List two Tech Prep courses that are offered in your high school.
 Explain how it would benefit you to enroll in these courses.
-Name two Tech Prep post-secondary partners (schools) that are located in your county.
+5. Name two Tech Prep post-secondary partners (schools) that are located in your county.

-Activity 18: Are You Eligible to Work?
+Activity 18: Am I Eligible to Work?

-Activity 18.1 Read page 56.
-Answer the following questions: 1.
-Who is required to obtain or have a work permit before being employed?
-2. Where and from whom in your school would you obtain a work permit?
-3. Do my parents or legal guardians need to sign my work permit?
-4. What type of work is not allowed for teenagers under the age of 18?
-5. What is the minimum hourly wage a person can be paid in Delaware?
-6. Where can a person get more information and help with problems dealing with pay, working papers, meal breaks, or employment discrimination?
-Activity 18.2: Do you think that working could be considered an educational opportunity?
+Read page 60 in the Career Compass.
+Answer the following questions:

+1. Who is required to obtain or have a work permit before being employed?

+- 2. Where and from whom in your school would you obtain a work permit? - 3.
+Do my parents or legal guardians need to sign my work permit? - 4.
+What type of work is not allowed for teenagers under the age of 18? - 5.
+What is the minimum hourly wage a person can be paid in Delaware? - 6.
+Where can a person get more information and help with problems dealing with pay, working papers, meal breaks, or employment discrimination?

+Activity 18.2:

+Do you think that working could be considered an educational opportunity?
 Why or why not?